dgursoy/coho/docs/index.md

 # Welcome to Coho

 [Coho](https://github.com/dgursoy/coho) is a Python-based platform designed for flexible and extensible imaging experiments.
-It provides a comprehensive set of tools for modeling, simulating, and analyzing imaging systems that use coded apertures and coherent light sources.
+It provides a comprehensive set of tools for modeling, simulating, and analyzing imaging systems.

+> **Note:** Coho is under active development.
+Please check back for updates and new features.

 ## Key Features

 * Extensible and modular architecture
 * Customizable experimental configurations
 * Developer-friendly with comprehensive examples
+* Accelerated with JAX

 ## Getting Started Guide